Wendi Deng Murdoch: Career and public profile

-Artsy
+Deng was an advisor for MySpace's China operation, prior to the company's sale to Specific Media in June 2011.
+She led the Murdoch family's Chinese internet investments and helped form business links with China for high-speed video and internet access.

-In 2009, Murdoch co-founded the online platform Artsy with Carter Cleveland and Dasha Zhukova, which has since become one of the top online places for buying, viewing and learning about art.
+In 2009, Deng co-founded the online platform Artsy with Carter Cleveland and Dasha Zhukova, which has since become one of the top online places for buying, viewing and learning about art.
 Other investors include Peter Thiel, François Pinault and Eric Schmidt.

-MySpace

-Murdoch was an advisor for MySpace's China operation, prior to the company's sale to Specific Media in June 2011.

-Chinese internet investor

-She led the Murdoch family's Chinese internet investments and helped form business links with China for high-speed video and internet access.

-Film production

-In 2011, Murdoch co-produced her first film with Florence Sloan, Snow Flower and the Secret Fan, a movie about two footbound children in Qing dynasty China, directed by Wayne Wang.
+In 2011, Deng co-produced her first film with Florence Sloan, Snow Flower and the Secret Fan, a movie about two footbound children in Qing dynasty China, directed by Wayne Wang.
 The film won the Golden Angel Award at the Chinese American Film Festival.

-She also produced the Netflix documentary Sky Ladder which showcased the art of Cai Guo-Qiang and directed by Academy Award-winning director Kevin MacDonald.
+She also produced the Netflix documentary Sky Ladder directed by Academy Award-winning Kevin MacDonald, showcasing the art of Cai Guo-Qiang.
 The film premiered in January 2016 at the Sundance Film Festival.
 Sotheby's hosted a private reception and screening of the film in October 2016 before the film's Netflix debut.

-Other investments

-Murdoch invested in tech start-ups including Oscar, Snapchat, Uber and Warby Parker.
+Deng is a collector of Chinese contemporary art.
+She has also invested in tech start-ups including Oscar, Snapchat, Uber, and Warby Parker.